-Documenta: The Paolo Soleri Retrospective
+Documenta; The Paolo Soleri Retrospective

-Preserve for the Future
+Category: Preserve for the Future

-Documenta; the Paolo Soleri retrospective.
-Commentary and graphics by Donald Wall.
+Documenta; the Paolo Soleri retrospective / Commentary and graphics by Donald Wall

 This mysterious 10”x10”x11” cardboard box and its contents, designed for Documenta: The Paolo Soleri Retrospective held at the Corcoran Gallery of Art in 1970, re-envisioned the concept of an exhibition catalog.
-Soleri was an Italian architect who studied in the United States under Frank Lloyd Wright.
+Paolo Soleri (1919-2013) was an Italian architect who studied in the United States under Frank Lloyd Wright.
 He developed a theory of “Arcology” which proposed a fusion between architecture and ecology.
 Look closely at the exterior of Documenta and you will see a collage of text sampling Solari’s manifesto.
 Inside you will find 16 paper scrolls of blue-gray sketches imagining utopian high-density eco-cities which would minimize humans’ impact on the earth.
 Although these projects were never built, they provide understanding of how scientists and artists were reacting in the early 1970s to a growing awareness of the Earth’s finite resources.
 The Hirshhorn copy is missing the original booklet, but needs treatment to preserve the stunning scrolls and original box.

 Discover more about this book in our Catalog.